styledbycatphillips-del/styled-by-cat-phillips/docs/website-copy-exec (1).md

 10+ years in creative styling and brand strategy

 **Approach:**
-Script Your Signature™: wardrobe, voice, and platform alignment
+The Signature Architecture�™: wardrobe, voice, and platform alignment

 **Location:**
 Little Rock, AR (serving clients locally and nationally)